-If your home or business has been affected by flooding caused by Storm Dennis over the past week please be aware of the following advice in relation to Council Tax and Business Rates payments:
+If your home or business has been affected by flooding please be aware of the following advice in relation to Council Tax and Business support:

 In a number of circumstances your property may have now become exempt from Council Tax.
 These are:

 Class A – Dwellings requiring or undergoing major repair or structural alteration to render it habitable